xyugroup/developer.chrome.com/site/en/blog/fugu-status/index.md

 Trials Guide for Web Developers][ot-guide].

 <a class="material-button button-filled button-round display-inline-flex color-bg bg-primary gap-top-400" href="https://fugu-tracker.web.app/#origin-trial">
-  All APIs currently in origin trial
+  All APIs currently in an origin trial
 </a>

 ## Capabilities available behind a flag {: #flag }